MicrosoftDocs/sql-docs/docs/relational-databases/import-export/import-data-from-excel-to-sql.md

 For an example of using the wizard to import from Excel to SQL Server, see [Get started with this simple example of the Import and Export Wizard](../../integration-services/import-export-data/get-started-with-this-simple-example-of-the-import-and-export-wizard.md).

-To learn about about other ways to launch the Import and Export wizard, see [Start the SQL Server Import and Export Wizard](../../integration-services/import-export-data/start-the-sql-server-import-and-export-wizard.md).
+To learn about other ways to launch the Import and Export wizard, see [Start the SQL Server Import and Export Wizard](../../integration-services/import-export-data/start-the-sql-server-import-and-export-wizard.md).

 ## <a name="ssis"></a> SQL Server Integration Services (SSIS)